ivandzen/kvdb/README.md

        **Note**: Key and value strings MUST NOT contain \0 symbol.
 Otherwise, it will cause wrong behaviour in string serialization-deserialization and, therefore string data corruption.

-       INSERT and UPDATE command accepts both Key and Value arguments, GET and UPDATE commands only accepts Key argument
+       INSERT and UPDATE command accepts both Key and Value arguments, GET and UPDATE commands only accepts Key argument Examples of usage:

+       > ./kvdb_cli --hostname=localhost --port=5001 INSERT "Some Key" "Some Value"
+       > ./kvdb_cli --hostname=localhost --port=5001 UPDATE "Some Key" "Some Other Value"
+       > ./kvdb_cli --hostname=localhost --port=5001 GET "Some Key"
+       > ./kvdb_cli --hostname=localhost --port=5001 DELETE "Some Key"

 ### Running KVDB server in docker: